Want to learn how to fix curled toes long-term?

 Curled toes can occur at unpredictable stages, ranging anywhere from a few months to several years post stroke.

-Curled toes can make walking painful, and there are a few treatment options that you can consider to help alleviate this condition.
+This condition can make walking painful.
+Fortunately, there are treatment options available that you can consider to help alleviate curled toes.

 Treatment for Curled Toes